ourcaldo/indexnowjs-maindev/project.md

 - replit.md should never be modified - it contains the master project documentation
 - project.md is the dedicated file for all development updates and timeline tracking

+### 18:20 - Corrected Documentation Mistake
+- Accidentally modified replit.md by adding Recent Changes section
+- Immediately reverted replit.md back to original state
+- Confirmed: replit.md should NEVER be modified under any circumstances
+- All future updates will only go in project.md

 ### Current Status
 - Application fully operational on Replit environment
 - All core systems functioning: authentication, background workers, API endpoints